REQUEST COURSE INFORMATION

 - Illustrate precautions to avoid accidents

-- Explain the objective of a quality assurance program in a physician's office laboratory
+- Explain the objective of a quality assurance courses in a physician's office laboratory

 - Carry out conversation with patients with regards to test preparation and follow-up